Just random things I have to say about the web.

 When you see the highest and richest people in the world coming out against Artificial Intelligent robots.
 It’s because they are terrified on the possibilities.
 That they can no longer control a massive number of humans.
 Or worse still that a robot could teach them something about humanity that even they forgot about.
 When we see robots we see them are DARPA programmed crazed killing machines.
 Which hey!
 If you ever want to see the heart of darkness just read press releases from DARPA.

 Nothing could ever prepare a person, especially a successful psychopath then total humiliation.
-To witness a the total reversal of the human workforce from a 6 hour workday to now what many experience as 10-14 hour workdays while others can barely get 2 hours as inhumane to your fellow man that a robot could see right through.
+To witness a total reversal of the human workforce from a 6-hour workday to now what many experiences as 10-14 hour workdays while others can barely get 2 hours as inhumane to your fellow man that a robot could see right through.
 That it isn’t right to push so many hours just to go to sleep in a coffin only to start again.
 Or to simply do an amazing feat such as go into space without clawing your way through all of the red tape.

 We also view the end of civilization as some religious or military power going ballistic and destroying the known world in the limited and “financially safe” view from Hollywood.
 What if the world didn’t end with a glorious battle but over a person who cannot read a machine that said “press here to arm bomb” and just kept hitting it because he wanted 50 cents off of his bag of potato chips and cannot be bothered to read the giant red screen telling him a warning sign that will end him, his family and the 2.1 million people around him.
 We’re not as vocal about mechanization as our parents were in the 50’s.
 But in many ways at a subconscious level we still want to see voluntary enslavement because to us it gives the “Human Element” as companies like GE like to coin into a catchphrase.